webmatze/Responsive-Boilerplate-Theme/README.md

-Personal Portfolio Of Mathias Karstädt
+Responsive Boilerplate WordPress Theme
 ======================================

 Introduction
 ------------

-This is a WordPress theme for my personal portfolio site http://mathiaskarstaedt.de
+This is a WordPress theme using the Responsive Template for Boilerplate.

-It is a Child Theme for the wonderful Boilerplate 3.0 theme by Aaron T. Grogg (http://aarontgrogg.com/boilerplate/) This theme also uses code of the responsive-template by verika (http://verekia.com/initializr/responsive-template)
+It is a Child Theme for the wonderful Boilerplate 3.0 theme by Aaron T. Grogg (http://aarontgrogg.com/boilerplate/)

+This theme also uses code of the responsive-template by verika (http://verekia.com/initializr/responsive-template)

 Installation